saasbook/Emunah/README.md

 Each family/individual can be coded as new/outreach member, longtime member, non member, prospective, Friend of BE, ex member, or deceased.

-When you login, you have access to Five Areas.
+When you login, you have access to five areas.

 1) Submittals